CarnaViire/MeetingManagementServer/readme/PartnersRestApi.md

   }
   ```

 ## Delete all partners

-  Deletes all partners
+  Deletes all partners and countries.

   `DELETE` **/api/partners**